MackCesar/MetalDiffusion/utilities/readMe.md

 **Read and Write to File** is a script that writes data into .txt files.

-Currently, it is used to write: the art/cinema creation settings of a generation.
+Currently, it is used to write:
+a) the art/cinema creation settings of a generation.
 The input text is a list of strings that are written into a file.
 Every index is a line of data
+b) the analysis of a .ckpt file.
+This was used in the development of SD2.x adoption